MLB Odds: Mets - Tigers Prediction, Pick, How To Watch

 Why The Tigers Could Cover The Spread

-The first thing the Tigers favored is the fact the Mets had to play a doubleheader yesterday.
-It was back-to-back games with a small break in between for the Mets, and then they had to travel to Detroit.
-The Tigers have had more rest time for their bullpen and their field guys, which could help them in this game.
-Secondly, the Tigers have hit much better against left-handed pitchers this year.
+Originally the Tigers had an advantage because of rest.
+The Mets had just come off of a doubleheader that saw a little break in between and then had to travel.
+With the rest day, they should be in better shape.
+Still, the Mets are playing their second doubleheader this week, and that may play an impact in today’s games.
+Furthermore, the Tigers have hit much better against left-handed pitchers this year.
 They get the joy of hitting against one to start the game.

 The Tigers are currently led by Matt Vierling, who is hitting .284 on the season with an on-base of .341.
 He is doing a good job of getting on base, but only has eight RBIs and seven runs to show for it.
 Leading the team in home runs are Nick Maton and Kerry Carpenter.
 Carpenter is hitting .217 and has struck out 22 times.
 Maton is hitting just .171 while striking out 26 times on the year.
 Both guys need to make more contact, and if so, more runs will follow.
 Finally, Spencer Torkelson has been struggling as of late.
 He has hits in just three of his last nine games and only has one multi-hit game.